 Storage

-Once it has been assembled, the Fraisier cake should be stored in the fridge and is best eaten within 3 days.
+Once it has been assembled, the fraisier cake should be stored in the fridge and is best eaten within 3 days.
 The longevity really depends on the freshness of the strawberries that were used inside it.
 You should be able to get a good indicator by looking at the strawberries on the outside of the cake.

-More Strawberry Recipes
+More Strawberry Desserts

 Recipe